bilalmashooq/gaze-behaviour-classification/README.md

 - **Confusion Matrix and Classification Report:**
   Detailed evaluation metrics (precision, recall, F1-score) are generated during training.

 - **Feature Importance:**
   Analysis identified that gaze entropy, average gaze distance, and fixation/saccade counts significantly impact classification performance.

-*(Include your evaluation figures and tables in the `docs/` folder and reference them here if desired.)*

 ---